 Post this Safety and operating instruction at work locations, provide copies to employees, and make sure that everyone reads the Safety and operating instruction before operating or servicing the machine.
-For professional use only.

 In addition, the operator or the operator's employer must assess the specific risks that may be present as a result of each use of the machine.